neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-- A [Clerk](https://clerk.com/) account and an existing application that uses Clerk for user authentication.
-Clerk offers a free plan to help you get started.
-- An existing application (for example, a **todos** app) where you can model your RLS policies on the samples in this guide.
-If you don't have an app, refer to our [demo](https://github.com/neondatabase-labs/clerk-nextjs-neon-authorize) to see similar schema and policies in action.
+- A [Clerk](https://clerk.com/) account and an existing application (e.g., a **todos** app) that uses Clerk for user authentication.
+If you don't have an app, check our [demo](https://github.com/neondatabase-labs/clerk-nextjs-neon-authorize) for similar schema and policies in action.

 ## Integrate Clerk with Neon Authorize